 Flagstaff Shelter Services has two different types of clients and two different types of shelter services.

 First, we offer overnight shelter to anyone in crisis.
 We take in people regardless of their age, mental health status or sobriety and we give them a hot meal, a place to shower and a clean, safe bed.
-Clients sometimes come in during the day if they need to wash their clothes or use the computers to apply for jobs or services, but for the most part, they come in after 4:30 each afternoon to spend the night.
+Clients can come in at anytime during the day if they need a change of clothes or use the computers to apply for jobs or services – or just if they need a warm place to be, but for the most part, check-in starts at 3:30 each afternoon to spend the night.
 They’re welcomed, fed, given a place to wash and the opportunity to use the computers and then they are shown to their bed for the night.
 Their belongings are locked in a trailer out behind the shelter for safe-keeping until the next morning, when they’re fed breakfast before they leave.
-When the temperature is below freezing, we invite them to stay all day, but usually, the shelter empties out after breakfast at 8.
+When the temperature is below freezing, we invite them to stay all day, but usually.

 After everyone’s left for the day, the shelter needs to be cleaned up – sheets have to be washed and beds remade and food has to be prepared for the evening meal after the clients return in the afternoon.
 It’s a lot of work every day and we need help doing it.

 The second clientele we serve is families.
 Clients with children don’t stay in the shelter.
-If an adult comes in with children, we transport them all to another site – usually a church or community group that has set up an emergency space for families experiencing homelessness.
+If an adult comes in with children, we transport them all to another site – usually a church or community group that has set up an emergency space for families experiencing homelessness – or since Covid began, we have started assisting with hotel rooms for these families.
 This emergency shelter for families only lasts for a few days because within a week, we move them into permanent housing of their own.

 On average, we place two families a week into permanent housing and the success rate is incredible: 87 percent of the families we place are still permanently housed a year later.